Miss Saigon: Act 1

 In April 1975 at "Dreamland", a Saigon bar and brothel, shortly before the end of the Vietnam War, it is Kim's first day as a bargirl.
 The seventeen-year-old peasant girl is hauled in by the Engineer, a French-Vietnamese hustler who owns the joint.
 Backstage, the girls ready themselves for the night's show, jeering at Kim's inexperience ("Overture / Backstage Dreamland").
 The U.S. Marines, aware that they will soon be leaving Vietnam, party with the Vietnamese sex workers ("The Heat Is on in Saigon").
 Chris Scott, a sergeant disenchanted by the club scene, is encouraged by his friend John Thomas to go with a girl.

 The girls compete for the title of "Miss Saigon", and the winner is raffled to a Marine.
 Kim's guilelessness strikes Chris.
 Gigi Van Tranh wins the crown for the evening and begs the marine who won the raffle to take her back to America, annoying him.
-The showgirls reflect on their dreams of a better life ("Movie in My Mind").
+The showgirls reflect on their dreams of a better life ("The Movie in My Mind").
 John buys a room for Chris and the virgin Kim ("The Transaction").
 Kim is reluctant and shy, but dances with Chris, who tries to pay her to leave the nightclub.
 When the Engineer interferes, thinking that Chris does not like Kim, Chris allows himself to be led to her room ("The Dance").

 Chris, watching Kim sleep, asks God why he met her just as he was about to leave Vietnam ("Why, God, Why?").
 When Kim wakes up, Chris tries to give her money, but she refuses, saying that it is her first time sleeping with a man ("This Money's Yours").
 Touched to learn that Kim is an orphan, Chris offers to take her to America with him, and the two fall in love ("Sun and Moon").
 Chris tells John that he is taking leave to spend time with Kim.
 John warns him that the Viet Cong will soon take Saigon, but then reluctantly agrees to cover for Chris ("The Telephone Song").
 Chris meets with the Engineer to trade for Kim, but the Engineer tries to include an American visa in the deal.
 Threatening the Engineer at gunpoint, Chris forces him to honor the original arrangement for Kim ("The Deal").